-The program at the college level is called the Choices Campus Leadership Program, run by the Feminist Majority Foundation.
+Students at the college level can participate in the Choices Campus Leadership Program, run by the Feminist Majority Foundation.
 CHOICES galvanizes college students, especially young women, to work for women’s equality in the US and around the world.
 The Choices Campus Leadership Program is the largest pro-choice campus program providing students with organizing skills and tools.
 Students engage in a wide range of campus and community-based actions and mobilizations that focus on the challenges women and girls face internationally and nationally, encouraging women to run for campus-wide office and become involved in student government, countering the threats to women’s reproductive health and rights, increasing access to reproductive health services, and fostering civic engagement.
 The largest campus program of its kind, the CHOICES network includes over 604 student groups on a wide range of public and private, two- and four-year university campuses in 45 states and the District of Columbia.

 Can boys participate in GLI?